Bluebear1701/Gypsy-Blue-Portfolio-/README.md

 As an apiring developer, I want to show off my coding work to a potentional employer in a clean and concise manor.
 So that an employer will be able to see the asset that I can be to their company or project.
-This protfoli will continue to develop and grow.
+This portfolio will continue to develop and grow.

 ## Link
 Clicking on the link below will take you directly to my portfolio: